SecureIdentityAlliance/osia/src/doc/functional/_notification.rst

 Dictionaries
 """"""""""""

-In the context of this document, the following events are identified:
+As an example, below there is a list of events that each component might handle.

 .. list-table:: Event Type
     :header-rows: 1